 Eta expected to be hurricane and strike Florida Keys

-HAVANA, Cuba (AP) — A strengthening Tropical Storm Eta sliced across Cuba on Sunday and was aimed at the southern tip of Florida, where officials braced for a storm that could hit at hurricane force after leaving scores of dead and over 100 missing in Mexico and Central America.
+HAVANA, Cuba (AP) — A strengthening Tropical Storm Eta sliced across Cuba yesterday and was aimed at the southern tip of Florida, where officials braced for a storm that could hit at hurricane force after leaving scores of dead and over 100 missing in Mexico and Central America.

-The US National Hurricane Centre in Miami said declared hurricane and storm surge warnings for the Keys from Ocean Reef to the Dry Tortugas, including Florida Bay, with the storm expected to reach that area by Sunday night or early Monday.
+The US National Hurricane Center in Miami declared hurricane and storm surge warnings for the Keys from Ocean Reef to the Dry Tortugas, including Florida Bay, with the storm expected to reach that area by last night or early today.

-Eta had maximum sustained winds of 65 mph (100 kph) at midday Sunday and it was centred north of Cuba, about 145 miles (235 kilometres) southeast of Marathon, Florida, and about 170 miles (275 kilometres) south-southeast of Miami.
-It was moving toward the north-northwest at 17 mph (28 kph).
+Eta had maximum sustained winds of 65 mph (100 kph) at midday yesterday and it was centred north of Cuba, about 145 miles (235 kilometres) south-east of Marathon, Florida, and about 170 miles (275 kilometres) south-south-east of Miami.
+It was moving toward the north-north-west at 17 mph (28 kph).

 Eta hit Cuba even as searchers in Guatemala were still digging for people believed buried by a massive, rain-fuelled landslide.
 Authorities on Sunday raised the known death toll there to 27 from 15 and said more than 100 were missing in Guatemala, many of them in the landslide in San Cristobal Verapaz.